railsbridge-boston/cookbook/eventbrite.md

 1. [Copy the event page][copying instructions] from the last workshop.

-1. Update the relevant information for the new workshop: *dates*, *location*, *number of tickets* available.
+1. Update key information for the new workshop: *dates*, *location*, *number of tickets* available.

-1. Update the Order Confirmation page with the same info.
+1. Add or update any important information people should know about finding the venue on the Order Confirmation page.

 1. Re-evaluate the number of tickets available.